Arfey/aiohttp_admin2/docs/usage.rst

 Controllers
 -----------

-Controller generate access to your data based on some engine.
+The controller is class that generate access to the your data based on some engine.
+Out of the box you have engines for different storages

-- postgres
+- PostgreSQL
-- mysql
+- MySQL
-- mongodb
+- MongoDB

+but you actually can easy to add your own engine (Resource).

+The controller is framework and database agnostic part of the admin.
+It's mean that controller have not to know any about request/response, generation of urls, templates and so on.
+Also it have not to know about how to get/update/delete date from some database (this logic need to allocate into the resource class).

+For the PostgreSQL, an easier way to create a controller is to use the `PostgresController`.

 .. code-block:: python